top of page

 Restaurant and Ordering Phrases (No Restaurante)

 Knowing food words in Portuguese is one thing.
 Actually ordering with them is another.
-Here are the phrases that matter.
+Here are the phrases that matter most when you sit down to eat.

 Essential Ordering Phrases